mikelitooz/mikelitoolz-portfolio/LINKEDIN_POSTS.md

 ---

 ## POST 2: STORY POST

-**Client Success Story - $63K Annual Savings**
+**Client Success Story - $40K Annual Savings**

-I saved a client $63,000 last year with one automation workflow.
+I saved a client $40k last year with one automation workflow.

 They were spending 172 hours per month on customer support.
 Two full-time reps reading emails, categorizing tickets, writing responses, updating systems.
 Rinse and repeat.

-The cost? $6,880 per month in direct labor.
+The cost? $4,300 per month in direct labor.
 Plus the hidden cost: burnout, turnover, and slower response times during peak hours.

-Here's what we built:
+Here's what I built:

 An AI-powered support system using n8n and Claude AI.
 It automatically categorizes incoming emails, drafts responses based on their knowledge base, and handles 85% of common questions without human intervention.